krzentner/language-world/data/text-davinci-003/basic_md/button-press-4.md

-The robot should perform the following steps:
-    - When the robot's gripper is not near the button, the robot should move the gripper to the left of the button.
+    - When the robot's gripper is not forward aligned with button, the robot should put gripper in front of button.
-    - When the robot's gripper is near the button, the robot should move the gripper to the front of the button.
+    - When the robot's gripper is forward aligned with button and the robot's gripper is not pressing on button, the robot should press down on button.
-    - When the robot's gripper is in front of the button, the robot should push the button.
+    - When the robot's gripper is pressing on button, the robot should maintain pressure on button.